The inspiration of an airport in Kalamazoo began in 1925.

 In February 1929, the field was licensed as the first municipal airport in Michigan.
 It was named Lindbergh Field in honor of famous aviator Charles Lindbergh.

 In 1958 a new terminal was constructed to replace the old building that had housed passengers since the 1920s.
 In 1961, an air traffic control tower and additional runways were built.
-Year after year, the number of passengers using the facility and the number of flights in and out of Kalamazoo continued to grow.
+Year after year, the number of passengers using the facility and the number of flights in and out of Kalamazoo continued growing.

 The consistent growth necessitated a terminal expansion in 1979, and the building increased from 12,000 to 30,000 square feet.